 There is a genuine uncertainty in the medical community as to whether or not hydroxyurea therapy for sickle cell anemia entails substantial long term risks.
-Since the MSH was conducted with adult patients, the MSH Patients' Follow-Up is designed for adult patients.
-The uncertainty concerning long-term risk of cancer, mutagenicity and teratogenicity (observed in animals but not in humans) is problematic for the continued use of hydroxyurea therapy among adults with sickle call anemia.
-Uncertainty as to the risks of hydroxyurea therapy in sickle cell anemia will be remedied for adult patients in large part by information to be obtained from the MSH Patients' Follow-Up.
+Since the MSH was conducted with adult patients, the MSH Patients' Follow Up - Extension I is designed for adult patients.
+The uncertainty concerning long-term risk of cancer, mutagenicity and teratogenicity (observed in animals but not in humans) is problematic for the continued use of hydroxyurea therapy among adults with sickle cell anemia.
+Uncertainty as to the risks of hydroxyurea therapy in sickle cell anemia will be remedied for adult patients in large part by information to be obtained from the MSH Patients' Follow Up - Extension I.

-During orientation, the nature of the study, the procedures to be followed, and the level of commitment to the MSH Patients' Follow-Up required for study participation will be explained to the patient.
-Orientation will also provide an opportunity to address each potential participant's concerns and questions regarding the MSH Patients' Follow-Up.
+During orientation, the nature of the study, the procedures to be followed, and the level of commitment to the MSH Patients' Follow Up - Extension I required for study participation will be explained to the patient.
+Orientation will also provide an opportunity to address each potential participant's concerns and questions regarding the MSH Patients' Follow Up - Extension I.